Major Secular Celebrations in Human Space

 “Mail always gets through.”

-Because of this state of things the Astropostale has become some kind of a wealth redistribution outfit: small isolated communes are over-represented among its beneficiaries while large central entities provide most of the funding.
-Contributors aren't only motivated by generosity, and the Astropostale has a real political role to play, servicing places that would otherwise remain isolated thus maintaining the cohesion of polities on the edges of human space.
-While most of its activity relies around mail, the Astropostale also dabbles in ship-building through a cooperative known as Alsephina Shipyards, a great manufacturer of weird vessels and odd prototypes.
+Thus, the Astropostale has become a tool of wealth redistribution: small isolated communes are over-represented among its beneficiaries, while large central entities provide most of the funding.
+Contributors aren't only motivated by generosity, and the Astropostale has a real political role to play, servicing places that would otherwise remain isolated, thus maintaining the cohesion of polities on the edges of human space.
+While most of its activity relies on mail, the Astropostale also dabbles in ship-building through a cooperative known as Alsephina Shipyards, a great manufacturer of weird vessels and odd prototypes.

 While the majority of mundane messages can be stored aboard a ship and just beamed to the destination, the revenge of physical storage and the subsequent return of physical letters as a means of communications between stars has led the Astropostale to specialize in high-speed, reliable surface-to-ground delivery.
 This is where the organisation truly excels.
 After all, moving mail to a secluded settlement is just a matter of navigation skills and patience.
-Getting mail on the surface of under-settled, diverse and sometimes hostile planets is where the true danger - and fun - relies.
-With Alsephina's support, the Astropostale has developed a large number of surface-to-orbit and orbit-to-surface vehicles which are closer, in aesthetics at least, to early space age prototypes than modern vessels.
-Astropostale pilots claim that their ships are more efficient but in truth, they do not really care about efficacy.
+Getting mail on the surface of under-settled, diverse and sometimes hostile planets is where the true danger — and fun — lies.
+With Alsephina's support, the Astropostale has developed numerous surface-to-orbit and orbit-to-surface vehicles which are closer, in aesthetics at least, to early space age prototypes than modern vessels.
+Astropostale pilots claim that their odd ships are more efficient, but in truth, they aren't really concerned about efficacy.
 They care about style.
-There is something very romantic in what the Astropostale does which would not feel the same if they used drone vessels helmed by mindless computers.
+There is something very romantic in what the Astropostale does, which would not feel the same if they used drone vessels helmed by mindless computers.

 In the interstellar age, this is where the jet fighter pilots of old have come to hide: in the greatest long-distance mail delivery organisation of the world, facing continental storms, rough terrain and hostile life with canisters full of handwritten letters.